 Symptoms of ADHD tend to be noticed at an early age and may become more noticeable when a child's circumstances change, such as when they start school.

-The symptoms of ADHD usually improve with age, but many adults who were diagnosed with the condition at a young age continue to experience problems.
+The symptoms of ADHD may improve with age, but many adults who were diagnosed with the condition at a young age continue to experience problems.

 People with ADHD may also have additional problems, such as sleep and anxiety disorders.

 Many children go through phases where they're restless or inattentive.
 This is often completely normal and does not necessarily mean they have ADHD.

 But you should discuss your concerns with your child's teacher, their school's special educational needs co-ordinator (SENCO) or a GP if you think their behaviour may be different from most children their age.

 It's also a good idea to speak to a GP if you're an adult and think you may have ADHD, but were not diagnosed with the condition as a child.

 Research has also identified a number of possible differences in the brains of people with ADHD when compared with those without the condition.